-White Background Product Photography: DIY vs Professional Tools
+White Background Product Photos: DIY vs AI for Shops

-It's not a stylistic choice.
-White backgrounds exist for practical reasons:
+White background product photos exist for practical reasons:

 - Consistency across search results and category pages